Freshman Admissions FAQs

 Once your application is accepted, you have until May 1 to let us know if you plan to enroll in the fall.
 Please submit your enrollment deposit online to secure your space for the fall class.
 We have limited space available for new freshmen and, after May 1, we may not be able to accommodate you in terms of admission, financial aid, or housing.

-St. John Fisher College recognizes the Advanced Placement Program and will grant standing and college credit for courses in harmony with the College curriculum to students who complete the Advanced Placement Test with a grade of 3 or higher.
-Generally, a grade of 4 or higher is required on exams in biology, modern languages, classical studies, and physics.
+St. John Fisher College recognizes the Advanced Placement Program and will grant standing and college credit for courses in harmony with the College curriculum to students who complete the Advanced Placement Test with grades in accordance with the Credit by Examination Brochure [pdf].

 In recognition of the college-level coursework being completed at the high school level, St. John Fisher College will consider granting credit for any coursework in which a student earns a grade of "C" or better.
 Once we have received the official college transcript, Fisher will evaluate all credits on a case-by-case basis.